Amaury Escoto

-Amaury Gabriel Escoto Ruiz (born 30 November 1992) is a Mexican professional footballer who plays as a forward for Tepatitlán.
+Amaury Gabriel Escoto Ruiz (born 30 November 1992) is a Mexican professional footballer who plays as a forward for Atlético Ottawa of the Canadian Premier League.

 Career

 Querétaro F.C.

 Born in Zapopan, Escoto made his professional debut for Querétaro F.C. on 30 April 2011 against Chiapas.
 He came on in the 75th minute for Efraín Cortés as Querétaro lost 4–1.
 He then scored his first goal for the club on 5 January 2013 against Club León in which his 90th-minute strike earned Querétaro a 2–2 draw.